 Funeral Repast: How to Celebrate Your Loved One with Food

-Food has a special meaning to every culture.
+After all, food has a special meaning to every culture.
 You just feel closer to someone when you sit around a table together with a plate of delicious, soul-satisfying food before you, and conversation naturally begins to flourish.

-But you’re probably wondering, What is a funeral repast?
+But you’re probably wondering, What is a repast?
 Should you cater it?
 Have your repast at a restaurant?
 Could it be a potluck?
 What is the proper etiquette?

 These questions and more will be answered below.
-Keep reading and find out how to host a repast that would make your loved one proud.
+Keep reading and find out how to host a repast meal that would make your loved one proud.

-What Is a Funeral Repast?
+What Is a Repast at a Funeral?

-A repast is sometimes referred to as a reception.
-No matter what you may call it, it is a special time for sharing.
 It is perfectly acceptable to serve finger foods, a full meal, or simply dessert.
 The food can be made by family members, catered, or by all in the form of a potluck.

-You can make it a party or a more subdued occasion.
 You can have a repast at any time of the day, breakfast, lunch, or dinner.
 Choose the way that best suits you and your family.

 The repast is not as formal as the funeral.
 People will tend to be a bit more relaxed, loosening their ties and taking off suit coats.